rlhadas/ClusteringAlgorithmsDTL/README.md

-# TODOs

-* remove extraneous files from the github repository
-* remove pyc and temp files
-* find the extra tools you made and document thne

-BEEP
-run_experiments
-This directory holds the testing scripts and extra data processing scripts.

-* `test.sh` File that runs the batch test.
-See main README.md for more detail.
-* `select_files.py` Program to select some Tree of Life files for running, randomly.
-* `experimental_info/` Place that the output files of the batch tests of the algorithms in `phylogenetic/cluster` are written to initially, also contains extra tools.

-experiment_info/error_checking
-experiment_info/processed_data

-experiment_info/command_center.txt
-experiment_info/process_order.txt
-results

 # SummerResearch2016

 This repository contains code to test the Nearest Neighbor Interchange (NNI) conjecture in `nnic` and to experiment the K Medoids and K Centers algorithms with real data from the Tree of Life Data set in `phylogenetic`.
 This work is supported by the NSF Grant IIS-1419739.
 Summer 2016 Researchers: Dani Bork, Ricson Cheng, Jean Sung and Jincheng Wang (aka South Pawns!!).
 Advisor: Prof Ran Libeskind-Hadas.